 In this second article on environmental advocacy in fashion, I shine the light on British designer, Gary Harvey, renowned for his upcycling in haute couture designs.
 His 2007 designs caused a storm in challenging prevailing attitudes of limitless production and disposability in fashion.
+His disruptive influence on the fashion status quo set a fine example for fledgling ethical brands, including my brand Ally Bee Knitwear, to follow.
+My commitment to designing sustainable knitwear collections can thank Gary Harvey in part for showing us fashion can be smarter, cleaner and a driver in our move towards a circular economy.

 Gary Harvey, now Head of Design at True Religion in California, pursued his interest in sustainability while Creative Director at Levi’s Europe.
 He launched his stunning eco-couture collection to raise awareness of excessive consumption and environmental issues of fashion landfill and to help generate respect for the craftsmanship involved in design.